Masteroshi430/Resu/README.md

 - Yellow line between me and Quest (Bounties) (from Xenthalon's AdvancedMarkerPlugin)
 - Green line between me and Banner (with nearest player's name for teleporting + countdown + banners now stay 30s instead of 10s)
 - White line between me and Pools of reflection (optional, disabled by default).
 - Bounty distance in yards or (optional) meters.
+- Speed in mph or km/h.

 <p><details>
 <summary>Customization (paste this in the Customization part of User/PluginEnablerOrDisablerPlugin.cs)</summary>